mattsu2020/vim_rust/runtime/tools/README.txt

 ccfilter*:	C program to filter the output of a few compilers to a common
 		QuickFix format.

+demoserver:     Rust example server for Vim channels.
+                Build with Cargo in the demoserver directory.

 efm_filter.*:	Perl script to filter compiler messages to QuickFix format.

 efm_perl.pl:	Perl script to filter error messages from the Perl interpreter